openmc-dev/openmc/docs/source/usersguide/input.rst

           two post-collision energy bins will be created, one with energies between 0 and 1 MeV and the other with energies between 1 and 20 MeV.

+        :mu:
+          A monotonically increasing list of bounding **post-collision** cosines of the change in a particle's angle (i.e., :math:`\mu`), which represents a portion of the possible values of :math:'\[-1,1\]'.
+          For example, spanning all of :math:'\[-1,1\]' with five equi-width bins can be specified as:
+          ``<filter type="mu" bins="-1.0 -0.6 -0.2 0.2 0.6 1.0" />``

+          Alternatively, if only one value is provided as a bin, OpenMC will interpret this to mean the complete range of :math:'\[-1,1\]' should be automatically subdivided in to the provided value for the bin.
+          That is, the above example of five equi-width bins spanning :math:'\[-1,1\]' can be instead written as:
+          ``<filter type="mu" bins="5" />``.

         :mesh:
           The ``id`` of a structured mesh to be tallied over.